equinor/design-system/packages/eds-tokens/README.md

 ## Local development

-You can run the GitHub actions locally by running `npm install` and creating a `.env` file.
+You can run the GitHub actions locally by running `pnpm install` and creating a `.env` file.

 Example:
 ```